efung/glimmer/README.md

 nexus-4-wallpaper
 =================

-An Android Live Wallpaper featuring a subtle, colour-changing pattern of tiny squares, inspired by the back of the Nexus 4 device.
+An Android Live Wallpaper featuring a subtle, colour-changing pattern of patterned circles, inspired by the back of the Nexus 4 device.

 TODO
 ----

+* Settings Activity: needs to cause changes immediately.
+Look into onVisibilityChanged()
+* Listen to accelerometer and simulate light reflection
-* Settings Activity
+* Measure battery
-* Tweak colour-changing algorithm